Mid-Year Climbing Safety Standards Updates

 • 23m (75’) floating rope

-• Coach boat engine must be running before crew leaves dock.
+• Coach Boat engine must be running before crew leaves dock.

 • A reboarding device is required where the vertical height that a person must climb to reboard the boat from the water (freeboard) is over 0.5m (1’8”).